Manchester Metrolink: Wi-Fi

 In July 2013, the Transport for Greater Manchester Committee announced that it planned to enhance the experience of travelling on Metrolink by tapping into Manchester City Council's grant from the UK Urban Broadband Fund and using it to provide Metrolink passengers with free Wi-Fi when on board.
 The scheme began with a trial on a single tram – number 3054 – connected to the FreeBeeMcr broadband network with the intention of rolling it out across the whole Metrolink network by Spring 2015.
 It was rolled out fleet wide in March 2015.
 On board Wi-Fi was later suspended indefinitely in March 2020.

 Corporate affairs

 Ownership and structure

-Manchester Metrolink is owned by TfGM, and is currently operated and maintained by KeolisAmey Metrolink, a joint venture between Keolis and Amey, who were awarded the contract for a period of up to 10 years from 15 July 2017.
+Manchester Metrolink is owned by TfGM, and is currently operated and maintained by KeolisAmey Metrolink, a joint venture between Keolis and Amey, who were awarded the contract for a period of up to ten years from 15 July 2017.

 Between 1992 and 1997 Metrolink was operated and maintained as a concession by Greater Manchester Metro Limited, and between 1997 and 2007 by Serco.
-When next tendered, a 10-year contract was awarded to the Stagecoach Group from 15 July 2007.
+When next tendered, a ten-year contract was awarded to the Stagecoach Group from 15 July 2007.
 On 1 August 2011, RATP Group bought the balance of the contract from Stagecoach.

 In January 2017, the Keolis/Amey consortium was announced as the successful bidder for the operating and maintenance (O&M) contract to run from 15 July 2017.
 Unsuccessful competing bidders were RATP, National Express and Transdev.
+KeolisAmey Metrolink's contract was later extended until July 2027.